itod/tdtemplateengine/README.md

 ####For Tag

-**For tags** can loop thru arbitrary numerical ranges, and may nest:
+**For Tags** can loop thru arbitrary numerical ranges, and may nest:

     {% for i in 0 to 10 %}
         {% for j in 0 to 2 %}